varunsk00/Logo-IDE/README.md

           * Extends BorderPane to organize a TerminalView object and TurtleHabitat object into a single Workspace that can then be instantiated for multiple tabs/Workspaces in ParserController
      * ColorFactory.java
           * Creates a Map from Slogo Compiler colors (int) to actual JavaFX Color objects that can then be used dto update the visual state of the Workspace

+Maverick:
+* Wrote the Compiler and everything in the compiler package
+    * Command.java
+        * Abstract class that represents a command to be executed
+    * Memory.java
+        * Stores all variables, user commands, and turtles
+* Designed all of the command parsing, memory storage, and turtle backend storage.
+* Implemented all backend tasks.

+Qiaoyi:
+- Wrote the terminal
+    - history buffer: allow user to jump to previous commands
+    - color to special words: allow user to identify words with functionalities (numbers, commands, etc)
+    - a welcome banner message to enhance the accessibility of the application
+- Also wrote the TabPane class the realizes the variable explorer
+    - utilized factory pattern to automatically generate tables from the content in properties file
+    - created the interaction between it and terminal to allow the user directly make input from the tab
+    - allows to automatically update with the compiler
+- Also wrote the prefprocessor
+    - allow workspace to directly load from the preset properties file
+    - allow user to save the current workspace

+Alex:
+* Created the Turtle.java backend and logic, allowing for storage of turtle states
+* Designed variable pen size
+* Wrote turtle active status toggle on click

 ### Resources Used
 The 3rd party [Reflections Library](https://github.com/ronmamo/reflections) was used to register each Command class.